 Life is rarely that straightforward, but now you can appreciate why businesses actually prefer to spend more money.
 It’s not about costs, but returns.
-If I gave you $100, you went on to invest only $50 of it, & made a 10% return on that $50 …you’d only have $105 & wish you could go back in time to turn that entire $100 into $110, instead of $50 into $55
+If I gave you $100 & you only invested half of it to make a 10% return on that $50 …walking away with $105 sounds nice, but part of you would wish you could go back in time to turn that entire $100 into $110, instead of only $50 of it into $55.

 “you need to spend money

 Thinking like a consultant

 - TODO: explain value-based pricing (or google it before I draft my own take on it 😉)

 How can “thinking like a consultant” help us better approach our job search & even negotiate a higher salary?

 The best “consultants” in the world optimize for other things than profit (e.g. to work on interesting projects, to work with interesting people), but let’s pretend like we’re only in it for the short-term money.
 There are many ways to price your services but we’ll look at the most basic, then the “best”

 If you want to make profit, just charge more than it costs to produce

 - TODO: elaborate